marc-ferre/nanomito/README.md

 - Submits demultmt and modmito jobs for each discovered sample
 - Respects filtering options (--demultmt-only, --modmito-only, etc.)
 - Creates proper job dependencies between demultmt and modmito
+- Submits a final notification job (`wf-finalize.sh`) that depends on all submitted jobs and sends one email at the end
 - **Resources:** Minimal (orchestration only, < 1 minute runtime)

 ### 3. **wf-bchg.sh** (Basecalling & Demultiplexing)